athomasoriginal/create-reagent-app/README.md

 Setup a ClojureScript/Reagent app in one command.
 This is meant to be used like Create React App but with much less opinion and no need to "eject" from anything.

-Want to understand the decision made for this app structure?
+Want to understand the decision made for this project?
 Read [Start a ClojureScript App from Scratch](https://betweentwoparens.com/start-a-clojurescript-app-from-scratch)

 ## Housekeeping